Read Your Food Labels: Watch out for Maltodextrin

 Maltodextrin is a highly processed, plant-based substance usually made from corn, but rice, potato, wheat or tapioca can also be used.
 Starches from these foods undergo partial hydrolysis, which involves cooking the starch at a very high temperature and mixing it with enzymes or acids until they're broken down into a neutral-tasting powder.

 What Is Maltodextrin Used For?

 Food manufacturers add the powder to a wide-range of processed foods such as artificial sweeteners, baked goods, yogurt, beer, nutrition bars, weight-training supplements, cereals, meal-replacement shakes, low-fat and reduced-calorie products, condiments, sauces, spice mixes, salad dressings, chips, pie fillings and snack foods to improve consistency, texture and taste.

-“Because maltodextrin is plant-based, gluten-free and vegan, it often flies under the radar and used as an ingredient in foods considered healthful,” says Bernard Kaminetsky, MD, medical director, MDVIP.
+“Maltodextrin is plant-based, gluten-free and vegan, so it often flies under the radar and used as an ingredient in foods considered healthful,” says Bernard Kaminetsky, MD, medical director, MDVIP.
 “Although you can’t possibly know all the ingredients in restaurant prepared foods, you can control the foods and ingredients you buy at your supermarket by reading labels.”

 Although maltodextrin is deemed safe by the U.S. Food and Drug Administration (FDA), Cleveland Clinic researchers found that maltodextrin alters gut bacteria.
 The additive with the normal digestive process causes the bacteria to adhere to the layers of cells that line the intestines – a characteristic of IBD.